 Family Whose Child Drowned in a Swimming Pool during Gym Class

 “Pritzker Hageman attorneys proved that our son didn’t die by accident and our greatest relief was to watch these lawyers work and fight for our son.”Father whose son drowned in a School Pool

 Eric Hageman and the pool safety attorneys at the Pritzker Hageman law firm represented the family of 12-year-old Abdullahi Charif, who was found unresponsive at the bottom of the St. Louis Park Middle School swimming pool.
 Two days later, he was removed from life support after being pronounced brain dead and died shortly thereafter.

 This occurred during gym class.
 The teacher, who was not certified as a lifeguard, was the only adult present and our investigation found that he was looking at his iPad.

 There were as many as 30 seventh graders in the class.
 Pool conditions, including lighting and water temperature, were not in compliance with Minnesota regulations.

 They filed a wrongful death lawsuit against the school district.

 Our clients wanted those responsible held accountable and to help effectuate changes in the law to help prevent other children from getting injured or killed while in a public pool.

-You can call 1-888-377-8900 (toll free) or use our free consultation form to contact Fred and Eric for your free consultation.
+You can call 1-888-377-8900 (toll free) or use the free consultation form below to contact attorneys Eric Hageman and Tariq Miller for your free consultation.

 Abigail Taylor Pool Safety Act